Safeguarding Employees After Incidents - SEAI

 David was a healthcare worker falsely accused of wrongdoing.
 The process of investigation and adjudication was lengthy and incredibly stressful.
 Although innocent, David’s mental health and confidence was severely affected.
 He was cleared of any wrongdoing, but the sense of isolation and injustice never left him.
 He later resigned, an unhappy and resentful man.

 David’s story is by no means an isolated tale.
-People across many professions such as; healthcare, education, security and many more are vulnerable to professional errors or allegations, some of them malicious.
+People across many professions such as healthcare, education, security, and many more are vulnerable to professional errors or allegations, some of them malicious.
 Internal inquiries are not always well conducted which may have legal implications, and tribunals are often set against a background of one person’s word against another’s.
-It is therefore possible that the effect on those accused may be underestimated and the support offered can be inadequate.
+It is therefore possible that the effect on those accused may be underestimated, and the support offered can be inadequate.

 Who acts as an advocate for those accused or under investigation?
 Legal advice will often state that ‘it will come down to the evidence presented on the day and who the court believes’.
-For this reason it is essential for organisations to know how best to capture, record and safeguard employee evidence.
+For this reason, it is essential for organisations to know how to best capture, record and safeguard employee evidence.
 This makes the job of safeguarding employees and organisational reputation easier.

 The Safeguarding Employees After Incidents – SEAI – course, develops professional awareness and provides you with guidance on the best ways in which you and your organisations can identify significant events, and support your affected staff.

 SEAI addresses some of the issues that may make witnesses more vulnerable, particularly around perception and memory.
 The course explains the current best memory retrieval methods to capture credible witness accounts and protect the integrity of any investigation.
 SEAI also addresses mental health and welfare support, especially where trauma may have been involved.
 Training colleagues and peers in SEAI will have a powerful impact allowing; a structured, documented, risk managed and transparent response to significant events